aptech/docs/docs/CR-sylvester.rst

     // Solve the Sylvester matrix equation
     X = sylvester(A, B, C);

-After the code above, X will equal the 3 x 2 matrix:
+After the code above, *X* will equal the 3x2 matrix:

 ::